 Healthy Weight Center

-I would like to no what is more efficient when dieting, eating foods low in sugar or low in fat.
-I`ve read articles which say if you give up sugar you will loose 5 to 10 pounds in a week.
+I would like to know what is more efficient when dieting, eating foods low in sugar or low in fat?
+I`ve read articles that say if you give up sugar you will loose 5 to 10 pounds in a week.
 Is this true?

 Thank you for your question.
 Fat-laden foods contain more kilocalories/gram than sugar-laden foods contain.
 There are 9 kilocalories/gram of fat compared with 4 kilocalories/gram of sugar.
 In terms of volume (one consideration in feeling satisfied), you can eat more sugar than fat if the kilocalories are equal.
 From this standpoint, you might feel full on less high sugar foods than on high fat foods.